ibm-cloud-docs/Cloudant/guides/design_document_management.md

 Assume we have a simple collection of data documents, similar to the following example.

-*Example of a simple data document:*
+## Example of a simple data document

 ```json
 {